 Only service indicators placed by University Business Office can be cleared by this office.
 Normally, paying the student account balance with the University Business Office will resolve these holds.
 Other departments that place service indicators include the Health Center, Parking, Telecom, Registrar, The Graduate School and Financial Aid.
 Those departments place and release their own service indicators.

-A late fee of 3% of the past due balance will be assessed to the student’s account if payment is not received by the due date.
+A late fee of up to 10% of the past due balance will be assessed to the student’s account if payment is not received by the due date.

 Course Cancellation and Returned Check Fee